An Introduction to “A Pilgrim’s Progress”

 That earlier version was not a finished document.
 It contained many large holes that I labeled “Redacted Material.”
 The earlier version had holes because I was struggling with how much I should say about my marriage and my divorce.
 I nonetheless published that unfinished, earlier version on the website because I thought my life might be finished before I was able to finish the account of my life.

 I am publishing this revised account in three installments.
-The first installment is Part I and is titled “Beginnings.”
+The first installment is Part I, is titled “Beginnings” and is available now, in February 2026.
 The second, Part II, is called “Beginnings in the Middle.”
-Installment three is Part III and called “Endings — and New Beginnings.”
-New beginnings, I think, are important to personal progress.
+The third, Part III, is called “Endings — and New Beginnings.”
+New beginnings, I believe, are important to personal progress.
+Parts II and III should be available later this year.

 In publishing in installments, I follow Dickens.
 I understand that Dickens published his novels in installments in order to build dramatic tension, increase readership and thereby enhance revenue.